mohmuddev/gayaan/docs/tutorial-extras/notification.md

 1. **New Message:** Notify users when they receive a new message from another user.
 2. **New Match:** Inform users about new mutual likes or matches, encouraging them to return to the app.
-3. **App Updates:** Notify users about important app updates, new features, or bug fixes.
-4. **Subscription Renewal:** Remind users about upcoming subscription renewals or notify them of successful renewals.
+3. **Subscription Renewal:** Remind users about upcoming subscription renewals or notify them of successful renewals.